 - i.
 Yard or garden work within an existing landscaped area. - ii.
 Unpaved paths or trails which are less than 2m wide, and which do not result in the removal of native vegetation, disruption of soils or wildlife - iii.
-Access paths and marine structures, as approved by DFO & QEP.
+Access paths and marine structures, as approved by DFO.

-- Provide an assessment report prepared by an appropriate qualified professional.
-The assessment report will include: - Evidence of the professional's qualifications and good standing within their professional association including experience in shoreline restoration; - Existing shoreline processes, including erosion and deposition of land and beach materials; - Existing and anticipated shoreline processes, including erosion and deposition of land and beach materials, given projected environmental trends including climate change and sea level rise; - The long-term safety of existing and proposed shoreline protection works, dwellings and other buildings on the subject parcel from natural hazards including shoreline erosion, landslip and flooding; - ii.
-An environmental impact assessment report prepared by a Qualified Environmental Professional may be required including; - Information regarding fish habitat, shoreline vegetation and other ecosystem conditions; and, - Identification of the potential impacts of the proposed development on the shoreline abutting and within the vicinity of the subject parcel, and mitigation options and design alternatives. - iii.
+- i.
+Where required, an environmental impact assessment report prepared by a Qualified Environmental Professional should be provided, including the following information: - Evidence of the professional's qualifications and good standing within their professional association including experience in shoreline restoration; - Existing shoreline processes, including erosion and deposition of land and beach materials; - Existing and anticipated shoreline processes, including erosion and deposition of land and beach materials, given projected environmental trends including climate change and sea level rise; - The long-term safety of existing and proposed shoreline protection works, dwellings and other buildings on the subject parcel from natural hazards including shoreline erosion, landslip and flooding; - Information regarding fish habitat, shoreline vegetation and other ecosystem conditions; and, - Identification of the potential impacts of the proposed development on the shoreline abutting and within the vicinity of the subject parcel, and mitigation options and design alternatives. - ii.
 Maintain a 15-metre setback landward of the high water mark that is to remain free of development, buildings, and structures.
 This setback is subject to setback variance requests in consultation with Natural Resource Officers (NROs) and the Department of Fisheries and Oceans (DFO), with alternate setbacks explored where based on scientific research and professional observation.
 Exceptions to this are permitted for access and certain marine structures, as approved by DFO & QEP.
-Where possible, explore opportunities to expand the setback. - iv.
-Determine the sequence and timing of any construction or development through recommendations from a QEP to minimize negative impacts on the foreshore area including consideration for bird nesting and wildlife denning seasons. - v.
+Where possible, explore opportunities to expand the setback. - iii.
+Determine the sequence and timing of any construction or development through recommendations from a QEP to minimize negative impacts on the foreshore area including consideration for bird nesting and wildlife denning seasons. - iv.
 Restoration of foreshore areas that have been previously damaged may be required as indicated in an Environmental Impact Assessment report.